Christopher-Ho/Christopher-Ho/README.md

 - 👋 Hi, I’m @Christopher-Ho
-- 👀 I’m interested in ...
+- 👀 I’m interested in game development as a hobby.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning, data structures/algorithms.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
+TBD
-- 📫 How to reach me: christopherho190@gmail.com
+- 📫 How to reach me: christopherho190@gmail.com or https://www.linkedin.com/in/christopher-ho-191624143/

 <!---
 Christopher-Ho/Christopher-Ho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.